Malcolm Roberts (politician): International banking

 In 135-page document titled Why?
 Motives Driving Climate Fraud, Roberts states that international bankers (the Rothschilds, Goldman Sachs, the Rockefellers and the Warburg family) are surreptitiously trying to gain global control through environmentalism.
 In the document, Roberts cites Eustace Mullins, the American anti-Semite and Holocaust denier who claimed that international banks and the US Federal Reserve were part of a Jewish conspiracy to introduce global socialism.

 Roberts rejects the assertion that he is an anti-Semite, noting that two of the founders of the Galileo Movement were Jewish, and stated that "I respect and admire the Jews".

 US politics

-Roberts commented on the 2016 US presidential election by stating that "the only safe space for Hillary to occupy is a prison cell", and that he'd "settle for [her] going to Guantanamo, along with other terrorists".
+Roberts commented on the 2016 US presidential election by stating that "the only safe space for Hillary [Clinton] to occupy is a prison cell", and that he'd "settle for [her] going to Guantanamo, along with other terrorists".
 Roberts stated that his party, Pauline Hanson's One Nation, had hired former Trump economic adviser, Darren Brady Nelson.

 Roberts celebrated the victory of President-elect Donald Trump by displaying a Gadsden flag at Parliament.
 He stated that the result supported his belief that people should not serve the government, but the government should serve the people.

+Islam

+Roberts is a critic of Islam.
+In 2016, he said "Islam was a political ideology, a way of life, a legal system that was incompatible with Australia's secular system and was not a religion of peace."